Hypoallergenic Formula: Everything You Need to Know

 • Avoid vigorous movement and active play after a feeding

-Alternatives to hypoallergenic formula
+Alternatives to Hypoallergenic Formula

 Breastmilk

-According to the American Academy of Pediatrics, breast milk provides the optimal nutrition for your baby.
-On occasion, a food protein (allergen) can pass through the breast milk and trigger a reaction.
-However, babies with allergies to certain food can also benefit from breastfeeding if the lactating mother removes the foods that trigger the baby’s symptoms from their diet.
+According to the American Academy of Pediatrics, breast milk provides optimal nutrition for your baby.
+Occasionally, a food protein (allergen) can pass through the breast milk and trigger a reaction.

-Soy-based Formula
+Soy-Based Formula

 However, up to 50% of children with a cow's milk protein allergy can also have a soy protein intolerance.
-These babies will require a true hypoallergenic formula such as an extensively hydrolyzed or amino-acid based formula.
+These babies will require a true hypoallergenic formula, such as an extensively hydrolyzed or amino-acid-based formula.

-Soy-based formulas contain high levels of plant-based estrogen-like compounds.
-Studies show that infants who consume soy-based formulas have differences in reproductive system tissues and cells, raising questions about the long term effects of these differences.
+Soy-based formulas contain high levels of plant based estrogen-like compounds.
+Studies show that infants who consume soy-based formulas have differences in reproductive system tissues and cells, raising questions about the long-term effects of these differences.

 Rice Milk

-Some formulas can be made from hydrolyzed rice protein, as a plant-based alternative to cow’s milk protein formulas.
+Some formulas can be made from hydrolyzed rice protein as a plant based alternative to cow’s milk protein formulas.
 Rice is one of the few kinds of foods that is not likely to cause allergies.

-Hydrolyzed rice-protein formula is not widely available in the United States but can be found in some countries in North Africa, the Middle East, and South America.
+The hydrolyzed rice-protein formula is not widely available in the United States but can be found in some countries in North Africa, the Middle East, and South America.

-Choosing a Hypoallergenic Baby Formula
+How to Choose a Hypoallergenic Baby Formula

-Hypoallergenic baby formulas are intended to safely feed a baby with allergies while supporting their optimal growth and development.
-Almost all children with cow’s milk protein allergy will require a hypoallergenic formula in the absence of breastmilk.
-It is important to notify your health care practitioner of the first sign of food allergy symptoms to prevent discomfort and suboptimal growth.
+Hypoallergenic baby formulas are intended to safely feed babies with allergies while supporting their optimal growth and development.
+Almost all children with cow’s milk protein allergy will require a hypoallergenic formula without breast milk.

-Amino acid-based formulas are broken down into the building blocks of protein, amino acids.
-Amino acid-based formulas will not cause a reaction in babies with a cow’s milk allergy because they are non-allergic.
+• Amino Acid-Based Formulas: Amino acid-based formulas are broken down into the building blocks of protein, and amino acids.
+Amino acid-based formulas will not cause a reaction in cow milk allergy babies because they are non-allergic.

-It’s important to recognize that not every baby will respond well to every hypoallergenic formula.
+Not every baby will respond well to every hypoallergenic formula.
 You may have to try more than one before you find a brand that works for your baby.
 The best hypoallergenic formula may be found through trial and error.
-If your baby needs hypoallergenic formula talk to your baby's doctor before switching and make sure not to use homemade formula as it does not include all the necessary nutrients your little ones need.